DataDog/dd-trace-dotnet/blog/2020-09-15-datadog-apm-in-azure-service-fabric.md

 </ServiceManifest>
 ```

-Now, add the corresponding port bindings to the ServiceManfestImport within `ApplicationManifest.xml`:
+Now, add the corresponding port bindings to the ServiceManifestImport within `ApplicationManifest.xml`:

 ```diff
   <ServiceManifestImport>